The moment AI finishes your app

 # 3. Run your app — secrets injected as env vars at runtime

-tene run -- npm startYour code continues to read process.env.STRIPE_KEY exactly as
+tene run -- npm startYour code keeps reading process.env.STRIPE_KEY exactly as

 before.
-The difference: the key never sits on disk in plaintext, the
+The change: the key never sits on disk in plain text,

-AI agent can't index it, an accidental git add can't leak it.
-For
+the AI agent can't index it, and an accidental git add can't

 Your .env is not a secret.
 AI can read it..